-As a result, in AC 2020-2021, the target was met.
-Students achieved an overall average of 4.58/5 or 91.6% in rubric categories associated with speaking clearly and correctly in presentations (see above for rubric category details).
+As a result, in AC 2021-2022, the target was met.
+Students achieved an overall average of 4.18/5 or 83.6% in rubric categories associated with speaking clearly and correctly in presentations (see above for rubric category details).
 Students exceeded the acceptable target of 80% and are approaching the ideal target of 100%.
+This leaves room for improvement in students showing the ability to construct and deliver cohesive presentations.

-Decision: In AC 2020-2021, the target was met.
-Based on the analysis of the AC 2020-2021 results, and to drive improvement in AC 2021-2022, faculty will incorporate real-life examples of professional speaking into course activities to give students examples and context while also using writing activities to strengthen students' ability to construct and deliver cohesive presentations.
+Decision: In AC 2021-2022, the target was met.
+Based on the analysis of the AC 2021-2022 results, and to drive improvement in AC 2022-2023, faculty will include activities that allow students to practice choosing concise speaking structure and effective word choice.

-Meausure 2.2.
+Measure 2.2.
 (Direct): Each student was required to prepare a presentation of their capstone portfolios and to present it to the class.
 Special emphasis was placed on their professional goals and objectives.